 We have installed 1,500 solar panels at our factory and head office as part of our long-term investment into green and renewable energy.
 These solar panels save 204,687kg of C02 every year.

 We ensure the ingredients that don’t find their way into our delicious pet food are reused for anaerobic digestion.
 This is a process that helps turn our waste into renewable energy.

 You can recycle all the cardboard, cans and packets the products arrive in by popping it in your standard household recycling bin.
 Please remeber to rinse before you add them to your recycling bin.

 Majority of our frozen food packaging can be recycled.
 Our nuggets, bones and chunks bags can all be washed and added to your local recycling point.
 The 400g and 300g home prepare blocks can be recycled where facilities exist.

 All our dog and cat food cans, which are made from steel and can typically be added to your household recycling bin for collection.

 All cardboard outer packaging for our dog and cat food pouches.

 Subscribe to our newsletter and get the best recommendations from our experts and our best discounts for your pet.

 We have recently signed up to the On-Pack Recycling Labels scheme.
 This will help you understand which parts of the packaging can be recycled.
 Expect to see these labels on our products soon.

-Once snipped, the blue gel packs can be recycled in the supermarket carrier bag recycling points or at local recycling centres.
+Once snipped, the gel packs can be recycled in the supermarket carrier bag recycling points or at local recycling centres.